Covered in this article

 Known Limitations

-1. Maximal possible size for an attachment is 10 MB.
+1. The maximum possible size for an attachment is 100 MB.

 2. Attachments mechanism does not work with Local Agent Installation